Am I eligible to receive CLE credit in my state for participating in the online course?

 I would like NACUA to apply on my behalf for CLE Credit.
 How do I do this?

-NACUA will apply to the MCLE of the states listed above after the completion of the online course.
+After completing the course, participants may submit a request to NACUA, and NACUA will submit the program for approval to the appropriate agencies of the states that permit self-study credit.
 Attorneys interested in having NACUA apply for their CLE credit must complete two forms, the Certificate of Attendance form and the Attendance Record, which are located in your course materials.
 Please return both forms to NACUA at email@example.com.
 Depending on the state's rules, NACUA will sign the form to verify your participation in the course and will either process your credit with the MCLE record-keeping authority in the state(s) you provided or return the signed form to you for your records.

 Please note, if you are requesting credit in more than one state you must fill out one form per state.